 Click Here for tab for Unholy Confessions by Avenged Sevenfold

 Although we previously mentioned that as Avenged Sevenfold’s career progressed they started to lean towards catchier songs with more commercial viability.
 But this song is proof that even before that change, the band still was able to achieve a degree of mainstream exposure with Unholy Confessions, the first single from their second album.
 Which went Gold and is considered by fans to be a classic.

 This really is a quintessential metalcore song that will require you to employ all of your most common guitar techniques including down picking, palm muting, and hammer ons/pull offs.
 Once you have this song mastered you will already be able to play a huge number of metal songs in drop d, it’s a really great primer on this style of music.

 Click Here for tab for Unnatural Selection by Muse

 Lyrically singer Matthew Bellamy has mentioned this song discusses the topic of luck and how much of a factor that plays in our lives, people who are born into privilege stand a far better chance of doing well.
 It’s also said that Matt tried to use the vocal style of System of a Down vocalist Serj Tankian who is known to have been a big influence on his style.

 Guitar wise this has some great alternative rock riffs for you to sink your teeth into.
 It’s a mid-tempo song that has a good energy but is also manageable if you are a beginner.
-Contrary to many of the songs on this list this is mostly played using single note riffs which you can alternate pick if the down picking is too strenuous.
+Contrary to many of the songs in drop d on this list this is mostly played using single note riffs which you can alternate pick if the down picking is too strenuous.